tianfang96/tianfang96.github.io/_pages/about.md

 News
 ----------
+- [10/2025] Our work on AR/VR user authentication **'Harnessing Vital Sign Vibration Harmonics for Effortless and Inbuilt XR User Authentication'** received the ** Distinguished Paper Award ** in ACM CCS 2025.
+Thank all collaborators for the efforts and valuable guidance!
 - [07/2025] Our work on AR/VR user authentication **'Harnessing Vital Sign Vibration Harmonics for Effortless and Inbuilt XR User Authentication'** will appear in ACM CCS 2025.
 More details coming soon!
 - [11/2024] Our work on backdoor attacks against voice assistant systems **'Inaudible Backdoor Attack via Stealthy Frequency Trigger Injection in Audio Spectrogram'** will appear in ACM MobiCom 2024.
 See you in Washington D.C.!
 - [10/2024] Our work on AR/VR user authentication via viseme profiling **'SAFARI: Speech-Associated Facial Authentication for AR/VR Settings via Robust VIbration Signatures'** will appear in ACM CCS 2024.
 See you in Salt Lake City!